Timeline for the day of the September 11 attacks: 9:00 a.m.

-9:06: The FAA begins imposing blanket temporary flight restrictions, with the first restriction banning takeoffs of all flights bound to or through the airspace of New York Center from airports in that Center and the three adjacent Centers—Boston, Cleveland, and Washington.
+9:06: The FAA begins imposing blanket temporary flight restrictions, with the first restriction banning takeoffs of all flights bound to or through the New York flight information region from airports in that FIR and the three adjacent domestic FIRs—Boston, Cleveland, and Washington.
 This is referred to as a First Tier groundstop and covers the Northeast from North Carolina north and as far west as eastern Michigan.

 9:06: CNBC news anchor Alina Cho reports the evacuation of the New York Stock Exchange.